-- Snow clean up and removal is generally conducted during weekends however, Grounds reserves the right to conduct these operations at other times when circumstances dictate.
+Snow clean-up and removal is usually conducted during weekends: however, Grounds reserves the right to conduct these operations at other times when circumstances dictate.

-- Campus Safety/Parking will notify the campus community which lots are scheduled for snow removal, the approximate time frames for which the lots will be closed, and which lots will be available for alternate parking.
-Notification will be made via the following means:
+Campus Safety or Parking Services will notify the campus community of which lots are scheduled for snow removal; the approximate time frames for which the lots will be closed; and which lots will be available for alternate parking.
+Notification is made via the following means:

-- E-mail to students via KSC Mailcruiser accounts
+- E-mail to students via KSC email accounts

 - E-mail to faculty and staff members via the campus global address list (GAL)

-- Posted notice at the Parking Office and Campus Safety
+- Posted notice at the office of Parking Services and Campus Safety

 - Notification sent to Residential Life Staff